jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 Many websites have REST API endpoints.
 - API: application programming interface -- entry point for interacting with the website with programming.
 - REST: representational state transfer -- a particular design pattern that has become standard.
-It means you can expect the API to be structured a certain way.
+It means you can expect the API to be structured and behave in a certain way.

 Key thing to know is that they have a standardized design, and you can use a **GET HTTP request** to retrieve data from the API endpoint.